|

 Sodden clothes and muddy boots are no problem, just throw them on the floor and they will be dry the next day, and the mud has turned into dust.

 I do no maintenance on the walls.
 They do not rust, rot, peel, or fade.
 They are proof against insects - termites are totally frustrated.
-Ants have to come in the doors.
+Ants have yet to figure out a way in.

 No siding to replace, ever.
 No wet rot or dry rot, ever.
 It is a profoundly anti-fungal environment - pretty dry but not chafing.
 I expect someone's (hopefully my) great-grandchildren